 Relate: The month of September is winding down.
-As much as I am now living as an expat in Istanbul, fall still means only two things for me.
+As much as I am now living as an expat in southeast Turkey, fall still means only two things for me.
 1) Watching the colors change and the temperature cool down.
 Although I don’t get to see the trees turning from green to a multiplicity of yellows, oranges, browns, and reds, it has been pleasant to have temperatures that occasionally drop down into the low 70’s for a change.
 The other thing is baseball.
 It comes that time where most teams fade into irrelevance and I get to watch my Yankees push their way as far as they will into the post season.

 That said, I happened to “stumble upon” a couple old articles from that bastion of idiotic baseball commentary called the bleacher report.
 While it didn’t surprise me that The Trade was being talked about in yet another article, what did surprise me was that it was considered the second worst trade in baseball history.
 Seriously?!?!?
 What possible trade could be considered worse?
 What I read shocked and horrified me.
 Some idiot actually thinks that trading John Tudor for Vlad Guerrero was a worse trade?
 I am guessing that nineteen out of twenty of you don’t even know what teams were involved or what positions these guys played.
 Fortunately that columnist no longer works for bleacher report now is only a college basketball writer.
 Apparently he isn’t allowed near baseball anymore.